 (Matamua, 2017, p.
 66)

 Matariki, a celestial sign signalling in the Māori New Year, is a time to reflect on what we have learned, contributed, and are grateful for.
-This year, New Zealanders throughout Aotearoa will celebrate this event as a public holiday for the first time, showing Aotearoa is ready for a deeper bi-cultural conversation.
+This year, New Zealanders throughout Aotearoa will celebrate this event as a public holiday for the second time, showing Aotearoa is ready for a deeper bi-cultural conversation.

 Tribal knowledge holder and Senior New Zealander of the Year, Rereata Makiha, celebrates the rising of Puanga and Rēhua as markers of the new year.
 But the sentiment for reflection is similar;